slorard/MiniProjectDomino/README.md

 # How to run the program

- * Open the folder in Visual Studio code or open the folder and right click
+ * Open the folder and right click
  * select "Bash Here"
  * Run the following command: python game.py